 This section of the Hudson is unique in that its release is by way of a tributary, the Indian River.

-As of 2019, the releases from the dam on Lake Abanakee happen only on Tuesday, Thursday, Saturday, and Sunday, between May and September.
+As of 2023, the releases from the dam on Lake Abanakee happen only on Tuesdays, Thursdays, Saturdays, and Sundays, between May and September.

 Class IV+ warmup Otter Slide

 Directly below the dam.
 Otter Slide has a slightly technical lead-in to a ~10ft drop at low water.
 During releases, this drop becomes a massive boiling hole.
 Beware of undercut rocks on river left, the normal line is right of center, where a small amount of water shoots through the hole.

 Below Otter Slide, the river is nearly continuous Class III for a mile with a break and then close to a mile of slightly easier nearly continuous class III.
 The hardest parts of the gorge are harder than the Indian and has no good egress, so if you are struggling on the Indian consider calling it a day.
 The road is close to the river just above the big island after the 1st rapid on the Indian and you can walk out from the confluence as well.

 Neither the Indian nor the harder rapids on the Gorge are good places to swim with long, rocky rapids and significant width, so a strong roll is pretty much mandatory.
 The delays caused by swims can also get you behind the bubble.
 For club trips with questionable paddlers, anyone who swims on the Indian should probably walk out and anyone who swims twice on the Indian should definitely walk out.

 The Hudson River Gorge is surrounded by Wilderness Study Areas.

 At levels below 4 feet the river is Class III.
 At levels of 5 feet and above, the river feels like big water Class III+/IV.

 Once the Indian makes confluence with the Hudson several rambling rapids welcome you to the Hudson Gorge at the Cedar Ledge.